 She says that men are more naturally drawn to poker than women are, due to her belief that women are more security-conscious, whereas overall, men are less detached to the value of money.
 She also believes the fact that men are more math-oriented helps explain the high male to female ratio found on the felt.

-Victoria Coren Mitchell – Author and Columnist
+Victoria Coren Mitchell – Author, Columnist and TV Host